Alabama mall shooting suspect seeks police video

 BIRMINGHAM, Ala.
 (AP) — A man charged in a shooting at an Alabama shopping mall on Thanksgiving is asking to see police video of the entire incident, which ended with police shooting and killing another man.

-An attorney for 20-year-old Erron Brown of Bessemer made the request in a court document.
+An attorney for Erron Brown, 20, of Bessemer made the request in a court document filed late Tuesday.

-It comes as protesters and relatives of the man killed by police, 21-year-old Emantic “EJ” Brown Jr., have been asking for days to see the video.
+The request came as protesters and relatives of the man killed by police, 21-year-old Emantic “EJ” Bradford Jr., continue asking to see any video of the confrontation.

-Authorities have refused to release video publicly or show it to Bradford’s family.
-Prosecutors haven’t yet responded to the new request by Brown’s attorney, Charles Salvagio.
+Citing a continuing investigation, authorities have refused to release video publicly or show it to Bradford’s family.
+Prosecutors have yet to respond to the new request by Brown’s attorney, Charles Salvagio, who scheduled a news conference for Wednesday to discuss the case.

 Most Read Nation & World Stories

-Note: This story has been corrected; some references to Bradford were misspelled.